AStasyK/astasyk.github.io/README.md

-# CV using Vue.js with Gridstone
+# CV using Vue.js with Gridsome

+TODO:
+* Add an English version